larrybotha/terraform-examples/blue-green-deployment/README.md

-# Digital Ocean / Terraform blue-green zero-downtime deployment
+# Digitalocean / Terraform blue-green zero-downtime deployment

-This repo demonstrates how to create droplets on Digital Ocean using Terraform and Cloud Init, with Digital Ocean's recommended user configs.
+This repo demonstrates how to perform blue-green deployments on Digitalocean using Terraform.

 ## Why

-This is not trivial, despite how many examples come across!
+This is not trivial, despite how many examples I've come across!

 This example has the following features:

+- provisions the following resources on Digitalocean:
+    - SSH key
+    - loadbalancer, configured to route by droplet tags
+        - this reduces the time for droplets to become healthy, since as soon as droplets are deployed with a tag, they will be added to a load balancer.
+Adding droplets via id can take longer, since we first need to check that a droplet is itself healthy, and then only may it be added to a loadbalancer.
+Instead, we assume that the droplet is going to become healthy, and let the loadbalancer deal with routing traffic
+    - droplets
+- when transitioning from blue to green, or vice versa:
+    - builds new droplets
+    - makes no changes to existing droplets
+- when finalising a deployment
-- TBD
+    - destroys old droplets

 ## Instructions

 1. Install Terraform on your machine
 1. Configure Digitalocean personal access token:
-    1. Create a token in Digital Ocean
+    1. Create a token in Digitalocean
     1. Make it available to Terraform on your local machine:

         ```bash